SoubhagyaDash/azure-content/articles/application-insights/app-insights-migrate-azure-endpoint-tests.md

  * Review the trigger criteria
  * Review the email recipients
 * Enable the new tests
 * Delete the old endpoint tests [in the classic portal](https://manage.windowsazure.com).
 We recommend this to avoid duplicate alerts and reduce the load of test traffic on your web site.
-If not, we'll delete them on April 4th, 2016.
+If not, we'll delete them on August 22nd, 2016.

 ### Option C: Opt out

 If you don't want to use Availability tests, you can delete them in [Azure portal](https://portal.azure.com).
 There's also an Unsubscribe link at the bottom of the notification emails.

-We will still delete the old endpoint tests on April 4th.
+We will still delete the old endpoint tests on August 22nd, 2016.

 ## How do I edit the new tests?